Omitting types in logic of metric structures: Complexity of spaces of types

-Let $\bfT_2$ be the theory of $\cN_2$.
-Just like in the case of $\cN$ (\S\ref{S.Baire}) definable elements of $\cN_2$ form a dense subset, and therefore $\cN_2$ is a prime model of~$\bfT_2$.
-By Corollary~\ref{C.Prime} the set of types omissible in a model of $\bfT$ is $\bPi^1_1$.
+Let $\bfT_2=\Th(\cN_2)$.
+Since the interpretations of constants in $L$ form a dense subset of $\cN_2$, it is an atomic model of~$\bfT_2$.
+Therefore a type is omissible in a model of $\bfT_2$ if and only if it is omitted in $\cN_2$.